Py-Lambdas/code-challenges/.github/README.md

 Yes!
 Please take a look through [our currently open `challenge:new-addition`) issues](https://github.com/Py-Lambdas/code-challenges/labels/challenge%3Anew-addition) and pick one that you think sounds interesting to work on.

 An example of a good challenge to use as a template for now would be the [Circle challenge](https://github.com/Py-Lambdas/code-challenges/tree/master/Circle).
-SpecificA ally, your new challenge should have:
+Specifically, your new challenge should have:

 - An informational `README.md` containing:
   - information about the challenge, and examples of the behavior you'll be testing for.
   - (Optionally) a bonus or two that stretch people to think more pythonically
   - A "Hints" section which links to documentation, articles, videos, and/or particularly informative Stack Overflow answers which provide the knowledge and background necessary to complete the challenge